TD547/Architecture-Client-Serveur-App/README.md

 # Architecture-Client-Serveur-App
-Api for the Architecture client/serveur project
+App for the Architecture client/serveur project